Do you ever feel like you say the same thing over and over again to students?

 College Edition - 230+ comments covering core academic writing feedback

-Revised and dramatically updated for the 2019 academic year, the College Edition Library (CE) is like a writing handbook flipped inside out: 230+ comments targeting:
+Revised and dramatically updated for 2022, the College Edition Library (CE) is like a writing handbook flipped inside out: 230+ comments targeting:

 - Argument (including fallacies)